 Authors unfamiliar with the book publishing industry can sometimes stumble on the path to publication by not understanding the definitions and roles of people in editing, production, distribution, and sales.
 By having clarity on the function and purpose of service companies and freelancers, authors can be smarter about hiring the right help.

-Before your print content can be sold, it must first be uploaded into a portal so that it can be processed, printed, and then distributed.
-There are a few rules that must be followed to ensure the successful processing of your content.
-Avoid paying a revision fee to fix unnecessary mistakes by using the below guidelines to get it right the first time.
+Before your electronic content can be sold, it must first be uploaded into a portal so that it can be processed and then distributed to online retailers.
+There are a few rules that must be followed to ensure the successful processing of your content with IngramSpark.

 Dickinson, Frost, Angelou, Hughes, Whitman . . . the names alone conjure up a rush of 'the feels.'
 These names inspire.
 These names are worthy of remembrance, but that's not enough.
 National Poetry Month is a call to not only remember these inspirational artists, but think about and share how their work and the art form it embodies has endured to influence millions of lives.
 Poetry extends across cultures and generations and you have a role to play in that.